 Third party risk management practitioners today work in an environment rife with conflicting demands.
 Mounting pressure for speedy vendor onboarding is occurring in an environment that is facing escalating regulatory requirements, even in industries where in the past regulations have been minimally invasive.

-A team of members from two Shared Assessments working groups, Best Practices and Regulatory Compliance, shared their experience in dealing with these issues, and – in particular – documenting best practices for making the case to management for additional TPRM resources.
+A team of members from two Shared Assessments working groups, Best Practices and Regulatory Compliance, shared their experience in dealing with these issues and documented best practices for making the case to management for additional TPRM resources.
 Obtaining the resources needed to build and sustain a strong vendor risk management capability requires a sound business case that is well-aligned with organizational priorities.

 Organizations require both real-time understanding about the impact of emerging regulations and the ability to reliably secure the resources necessary to meet seemingly ever-escalating regulatory requirements.
 The newly published Shared Assessments white paper, “Meeting Increasing Regulatory Expectations Amid a More Challenging Risk Environment,” provides timely guidance and two tools to help practitioners meet tightened requirements while at the same time maximizing risk management performance and process efficiencies.